Right after a relapse, the mind often moves toward one of two reactions: self-attack or avoidance.

 Within the first hour, while the details are fresh.
 This does not need to be long.
 Even three sentences will capture information that will be gone by morning.

-The next day, when the emotional storm has passed and you can think more clearly.
+The next day, when the emotional intensity has passed and you can think more clearly.
 This is when deeper reflection is possible.
 You are still close enough to remember the details, but far enough to analyze without spiraling.

 If you can do both, do both.
 The first entry captures the raw data.
 The second entry finds the meaning.